conoro/hugo.conoroneill.net/content/post/adding-a-countdown-timer-to-a-new-george-foreman-grill.md

 * There's no temperature control
 * There's no timer

-We've had multiple cheese-tastrophes with the new grill as people get distracted and forget the grill is on.
+We've had multiple cheese-tastrophes with the new grill as people got distracted and forgot the grill was on.
 Clean-up on aisle 6.

 I can't do much about most of the above but I thought I'd try to solve the last one, so I ordered a plug-in mains timer.